JerryWn12/chatgpt-server/README.md

     "Content-Type": "application/json",
   },
   body: JSON.stringify({
-    message: "where are you from?",
+    message: "Where are you from?",
   }),
 })